Getting Started Guide

 - Add Events: Content > Add Content > Event: Keep your visitors up-to-date on what’s happening in the store.
 If you’re hosting an author signing, be sure to add some of the author's titles using the Book tool.
 Tip: Do you take photos at special events?
 If so, upload them after the event is over, share them on Facebook or Twitter, etc., to drive traffic over to your site.

-- Add Custom Products: Use these instructions to create custom products for sale through your site.
+- Add Custom Products (IndieCommerce Members Only): Use these instructions to create custom products for sale through your site.

 - Add Social Media: Use these instructions to add social network buttons and feeds to your site.